Triple negative breast cancer

 The main chemotherapy treatment for triple negative breast cancer is usually a combination of chemotherapy drugs.
 The combination should include a type of chemotherapy drug called an anthracycline, such as doxorubicin or epirubicin.

-There isn’t yet a particular chemotherapy combination that doctors recommend.
-Because triple negative breast cancer is a recent finding, researchers are still looking into the best chemotherapy combination.
+There isn’t yet a particular chemotherapy combination that doctors recommend for triple negative breast cancer.
+Because it is a recent finding, researchers are still looking into the best chemotherapy combination.

 Early research suggests that triple negative breast cancers may be more sensitive to particular types of chemotherapy than other types of breast cancer.
 Doctors are looking into using chemotherapy drugs that aren’t usually used for early breast cancer, such as platinum drugs and taxanes.
 Early research in America suggests that having cisplatin before surgery works better than other treatments.
 Another type of chemotherapy researchers are looking into is ixabepilone.

 The Triple Negative Trial (TNT) is looking at chemotherapy for women with triple negative breast cancer that has spread to another part of the body.
 It is comparing the chemotherapy drugs carboplatin and docetaxel.
-It will be some time before we get the results of this trial.
+The trial has closed and it will be some time before we get the results of this trial.

 Researchers are looking into biological therapy for triple negative breast cancer.
 In a randomised phase 3 trial, the monoclonal antibody bevacizumab (Avastin) and chemotherapy drug paclitaxel (Taxol) appeared to control advanced breast cancer for a time in some women with triple negative breast cancer.
 Researchers are currently studying various types of biological therapy including olaparib.

-To find biological therapy trials for breast cancer on our clinical trials database, go to the advanced search and choose 'breast' from the dropdown menu of cancer types and 'biological therapy' from the list of treatment types.
+You can find details of biological therapy trials for breast cancer on our clinical trials database.
 If you want to see all the trials, tick the boxes for closed trials and trial results.

 Rated 3 out of 5 based on 27 votes